How perfectionism holds the South Asian diaspora back, and what we can do to break free

 Possible Reasons for Perfectionism

 There might be multiple reasons some South Asians struggle with perfectionism.
-Some of the common themes that may have come up in childhood that contributed to this pattern include:
+Some of the common themes that may have come up in childhood (and adulthood!) that contributed to this pattern include:

-- Our families may have coupled their high expectations with criticism or punishment: As a result, we may have begun to associate our worth with our accomplishments and our mistakes with immense loss and pain.
+- Our families may couple their high expectations with criticism or punishment: As a result, we may have begun to associate our worth with our accomplishments and our mistakes with immense loss and pain.

 - Being taught to be attentive to the family or community, in a way that seems to exclude or minimize your individual perspective: As a result we may feel more disconnected from our own experiences and focus excessively on what others expect.
 The very real panic-inducing “what will people say?” phrase in the South Asian community is a great example of this.